designium/etherum_smart_contracts/README.md

 11. I finished a quick review of Javascript, even thought not directly related to Solidity, but it helps.

 12. I'm starting to play with Zeppelin Solidity.

+13. It's not easy to use Truffle.
+The examples are not working as expected.